UNINETTSigma2/documentation/code_development/guides/tensorflow_gpu.md

 ### Using Apptainer/Singularity

 The clusters support **Apptainer/Singularity**, which can run Docker images in HPC environments.
-For GPU workloads, NVIDIA provides optimized TensorFlow containers on the [NGC catalog][tensorflow_containers].
+For GPU workloads, NVIDIA provides optimized TensorFlow containers on the
+[NVIDIA NGC catalog][tensorflow_containers].

 ```{tip}
 When choosing a container, ensure it supports: